 Sometimes it seems like the more you learn about how to make comics, the longer it takes.
 While working on Satin and Tat, I’ve changed my habits a bit, placing much more emphasis on preparation.
 Now, before I even put the final strokes to paper (or screen, since it’s mainly digital work), I’m working onContinue reading “Satin and Tat: study sketches”

+It’s the Laydeez Do Comics festival this weekend, at the Free Word centre in London.
+Why not come along?
 Laydeez Do Comics is a “women-led but not women-only” organisation with chapters in cities across the UK and beyond.
-For the past couple of years, they’ve run an award for a graphic work in progress by a female identifying artist, and the festival is a culmination of this year’s award process.
+For the past couple of years, they’ve run an award for a graphic work in progress byContinue reading “Laydeez Do Comics: award and festival”